SarthakGagdani/Footfall-person-counter-system/README.md

 3)Now total footfall are counted using = total people entered - employees entered .
 This will give us the exact footfall count.

-4) To add new employee the is a button on our website Add Employee .
+4)To add new employee the is a button on our website Add Employee .
 This is a prototype we have not added Analytics which will be added in later stages.

+5)Database used is sqlite.Criminal is detected if the face matches with criminal database.

 # Installation Guide-
 Run Django project